mucsci-students/2021sp-475-BurgerBuilder/README.md

 ## Instructions for Running (Mac)
 1. Download the zip file from above
 2. Extract the zip file to be left with the .app file.
-3. If Mac doesn't allow you to open it, you may have to navigate to the folder where the app is located and use `chmod -x` in order to change permissions.
+3. If Mac doesn't allow you to open it, you may have to navigate to the folder where the app is located and use `chmod +x` in order to change permissions.
 4. CMD + Click and select "Open" to run!
 5. Enjoy!